prechelt/anwesende/README.md

 - In `DEPLOYMODE=LETSENCRYPT`, you may have to wait 2 minutes for the certificates to arrive.
-- Consult the logs, either from remote (if `REMOTE=1`) by `./anw.sh production.sh onserver docker-compose logs` or right on the server by `dcoker-compose logs`.
+- Consult the logs, either from remote (if `REMOTE=1`) by `./anw.sh production onserver docker-compose logs` or right on the server by `dcoker-compose logs`.
 - In `DEPLOYMODE=CERTS`, traefik will ignore your certificate if it does not match the request (different fully-qualified domain name).